erjank/teaching/memory.md

     than people with less expertise who still remember what it's like to have to learn the things.
-This phenomenon is called *expert blind spot*, and while it can be overcome with training, it's part of why world-famous researchers are often poor lecturers.
+This phenomenon is called *expert blind spot*, and while it can be overcome with training, it's part of why there is no correlation between how good someone is at doing research in an area and how good they are at teaching it
+    {{"marsh-hattie-teaching"|cite}}.

 *   Densely-connected knowledge graphs are also the basis for experts' *fluid representations*, i.e., their ability to switch